McKinsey's Three Horizons of Growth Can Help You to Innovate

 But how did they go from strength in business software/productivity to winning in the ultra-competitive gaming hardware industry?

 Horizon 2 is the bridge that gets you there

 This is where horizon 2 comes in.
 Once you know what you want to do for your horizon 3, work backwards from that (and forwards from your horizon 1) to create a plan of action that will bridge the gaps.

-For Microsoft, that involved launching their own line of computer games (famous ones include Age of Empires and Microsoft Flight Simulator) as well as a range of ‘light’ hardware such as keyboards and mice.
+For Microsoft, that involved launching their own line of computer games (famous ones include Age of Empires and Microsoft Flight Simulator).
+It also included a range of 'light' hardware such as keyboards and mice.
 This gave them the experiences they needed (and a bit of extra revenue too) in both gaming and hardware, that ultimately resulted in them creating the Xbox.